-Steven wrote and was an Executive Producer of Jekyll, a six-part comedic thriller starring James Nesbitt and made by Hartswood Films, which has so far sold to over 27 territories.
+Steven wrote and was an Executive Producer of Jekyll, a six-part comedic thriller starring James Nesbitt and made by Hartswood Films, which has since sold to over 27 territories.

-As creator/writer of the cult BBC2 sitcom Coupling, Steven wrote 28 episodes over four series, winning the Silver Rose of Montreux 2001 and the award for Best TV Comedy at the British Comedy Awards in December 2003.
-Coupling was produced by Sue Vertue for Hartswood Films.
+As creator/writer of the cult BBC Two sitcom Coupling, Steven wrote 28 episodes over four series, winning the Silver Rose of Montreux 2001 and the award for Best TV Comedy at the British Comedy Awards in December 2003.
 Two pilots and several episodes of a US version were made by Reveille/Universal for NBC, though arguably NBC may have been better off had they screened the UK series which still has a cult following in the US via BBC America.

-Steven’s first television work was as creator and writer of all 43 episodes over five series of Press Gang, the story of a group of wayward high school students who are given a local newspaper to run, which won BAFTA and Royal Television Society Awards for Best Children’s Programme (and was nominated for two Writers’ Guild of Great Britain awards, one Prix Jeunesse and another BAFTA).
+Steven’s first television work was as creator and writer of all 43 episodes of Press Gang, over five series – the story of a group of wayward high school students who are given a local newspaper to run – which won BAFTA and Royal Television Society Awards for Best Children’s Programme, and was nominated for two Writers’ Guild of Great Britain awards, a Prix Jeunesse and another BAFTA.